pandita21-r/pandita21-r/README.md

 - Currently studying BS Information Technology at the University of Mindanao
 - Interested in learning new technologies
 - Focused on building strong programming fundamentals
+- Currently practicing OOP fundamentals
-- Documenting my learning journey through practice repositories

-↗ *This profile and my repositories will continue to grow as I learn and improve.*
+- Documenting my learning journey through practice repositories ↗ *This profile and my repositories will continue to grow as I learn and improve.*

-↗ *Currently practicing OOP fundamentals (check practice-repository).*